-Psalm 13 was the place this first stood out to me.
-When you read the first 4 verses, you see David bemoaning his situation.
-How long, LORD?
+Psalm 13 particularly stood out to me in this regard.
+As you read the first 4 verses, you witness David bemoaning his situation.
+He asks, “How long, LORD?
 Did you hide from me?
 Have you forgotten me?
-Don’t you care that my enemy is beating me?
-You quickly feel David’s honest approach to God.
-He had no problem getting in touch with his feelings.
+Don’t you care that my enemy is beating me?”
+David’s honest approach to God is palpable, and he fearlessly expresses his deepest emotions.

-Then in my Bible, I have to turn the page to get to the next two verses.
-But I trust you.
+Then, as I turn the page in my Bible, I come across the next two verses.
+“But I trust you.
 My heart is happy with you.
-I will sing for you are good to me.
+I will sing, for you are good to me.”

 The first time I encountered this, I had to double-check to make sure I hadn’t skipped a page.
 What happened?
 Where did this sudden change come from?
 Did God answer?
 Was everything suddenly better?

 It becomes apparent that nothing external changed for David; instead, he chose to place his trust in God over his circumstances.
 Yes, I might feel down or overwhelmed, but I am certain that God is good..